ryanLahbabi/EMBEDDED_SYSTEMS/README.md

 # EMBEDDED_SYSTEMS

+## Presentation
-Project 1, Software Engineering Bachelor first Year.
+Project 1, Software Engineering Bachelor First Year.

 RCxD by the 1617 team of the INF1900 course at the Polytechnic School of Montreal.
 Version: 1.0
 Date: December 7, 2022

 Authors:
 * ZGHAL Ahmed
 * LAHBABI Ryan